Gujarati Muslims: History

+During Sunni Muslim rule in Patan, a schism occurred among the Bohras and a new community of Patani Sunni Bohras was created.
+Some of the dominant South Gujarat landowning communities were also converted to Islam and along with the settled Middle Eastern merchants they formed the Bharuchi and Surti Sunni Vohra community.
 In the sixteenth century, the Memon community immigrated from Sindh and settled in Kutch and Kathiawar.
-While in Bharuch and Surat, a schism occurred among the Bohras and a new community of Sunni Bohras was created.
 Another Muslim sect, the Mahdawi also settled in Gujarat and led to the creation of the Tai community.
 In 1593, the Mughal Emperor Akbar conquered Gujarat and incorporated Gujarat in the Mughal Empire.
 This period led to the settlement of the Mughal community.
 A good many Sayyid and Shaikh families also are said to have arrived during the period of Mughal rule.
 With the establishment of the Sufi Suhrawardi and Chishti orders in Multan, Sind and Gujarat, pirs enjoyed state patronage.
-At the same time, the Muslims from various provinces such as Hyderabad Deccan, Kerala, Balochistan, Sindh, Punjab, Gujarat, Kashmir and other parts of South Asia also moved to capitals of Muslim empire in Delhi and Agra.
+Saiyed from Gujarat in sidhpur ganvada is also prominent .At the same time, the Muslims from various provinces such as Hyderabad Deccan, Kerala, Balochistan, Sindh, Punjab, Gujarat, Kashmir and other parts of South Asia also moved to capitals of Muslim empire in Delhi and Agra.
 After the death of the Mughal emperor Aurangzeb, in 1707, Mughal rule began weaken after ruling for a century.
 Most of Gujarat fell to the Marathas, and this period saw the dispersal of further Pathans and Baluchis, who came as mercenaries and were destroyed or defeated by the Marathas.
-Gujarat fell to British in the late 19th century.
+Gujarat fell to the British in the late 19th century.

 Gujarati Muslim merchants played an historically important role in facilitating the Portuguese discovery of "the East Indies", in spreading and propagating Islam to the Far East and in promoting the British discovery of Africa.
 In Southeast Asia, Malays referred to the Islamic elite among them by the noble title of adhirajas.
-The Sufi trader, Shaikh Randeri (Shaikh Raneri) was responsible for spreading Islam to Acheh in Indonesia.

-Surti merchants in particular also pioneered the use of scientific concepts and invented structural and mechanical advances in technology for the nationbuilding of Mauritius, such as introducing hydro-electric power to the people of Mauritius.
+The Sufi trader, Shaikh Randeri was responsible for spreading Islam to Acheh in Indonesia.
+Surti Sunni Vohra merchants in particular also pioneered the use of scientific concepts and invented structural and mechanical advances in technology for the nation building of Mauritius, such as Major Atchia introducing hydro-electric power to the people of Mauritius.

 Jamat Bandi

 Gujarati speaking Muslim society has a unique custom known as Jamat Bandi, literally meaning communal solidarity.
 This system is the traditional expression of communal solidarity.
 It is designed to regulate the affairs of the community and apply sanctions against infractions of the communal code.
-Almost all the main Gujarat communities, such as the Ismāʿīlī, Khoja, Dawoodi Bohra, Chhipa and Sunni Bohra have caste associations, known as jamats.
-Social organization at the Jamat Bandi level varies from community to community.
+Almost all the main Gujarat communities, such as the Ismāʿīlī, Khoja, Dawoodi Bohra, Chhipa and Sunni Bohra have caste associations, known as Jamats.
+Social organisation at the Jamat Bandi level varies from community to community.
 In some communities, the Jamat simply runs a mosque and attached rest house and a madrasah.
-Some larger communities, such as the Khoja and Memon have developed elaborate and highly formalized systems with written and registered constitutions.
-Their organizations own large properties, undertake housing projects and schools, dispensaries and weekly newspapers.
+Some larger communities, such as the Khoja and Memon have developed elaborate and highly formalised systems with written and registered constitutions.
+Their organisations own large properties, undertake housing projects and schools, dispensaries and weekly newspapers.